thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 #### Type Equality

 It's worth pausing for a moment to consider `arg.type_of() != *fun_arg_ty` in more depth.
-As we stated earlier, our `TypeVar`s are using something called DeBruijn Indices.
-They're supposed to make checking types for equality faster.
-If you're unfamiliar with DeBruijn Indices, I've written about how they work [here](/posts/debruijn-indices).
-We'll just explain the problem they solve here.

-To exemplify our problem, let's imagine an alternative `TyFun` that, like `Fun`, takes a `TypeVar`: `TyFun(TypeVar, Box<Self>)`.
+Before we talk about why that's noteworthy, we need to set the scene.
+Our `TyFun` just takes a `Kind`, and not a `TypeVar`.
+Type functions exist to bind type variables.
+It's surprising that they don't hold the type variable that they bind.
+`IR::Fun` holds the `Var` that it binds, why is `Type::TyFun` different?
+A less delicately designed `IR` might deploy a type function node: `TyFun(TypeVar, Box<Self>)`

+This introduces an issue for type equality.
-Consider two types `foo` and `bar` using this alternate `TyFun`:
+To see the problem, consider two types `foo` and `bar` using this alternate `TyFun`:

 ```rs
 let a = TypeVar(1493);